 - Excludes extra personal engagement

 In this article, we’ll reveal the peculiarities of two main serverless architectures, known as BaaS (Backend as a Service) and FaaS (Function as a Service).
-These two cloud computing services serve different aims and have a diverse set of advantages and disadvantages.
+FaaS BaaS cloud computing services serve different aims and have a diverse set of advantages and disadvantages.

 The table to compare BaaS vs FaaS models